-Hakonechloa is not a large grass.
-It should reach about 12-18 inches (h) x 18-36 inches (w), within a few years, but it is a notoriously slow grower.
+This grass should grow about 18 inches tall within a few years, but as mentioned previously, it is a notoriously slow grower.
 Be patient.

 Golden Japanese Forest Grass sends up its inflorescence, or blooms, in mid- to late summer.
 They are insignificant, although they do turn a nice bronze or rust in the fall.
 It's not hard to see why this grass is grown for its foliage.